Allegro Salsa Party

 Overview:

-A weekly, all-ages salsa social at Allegro Ballroom in Emeryville.
-Starts with beginner and intermediate salsa lessons taught by Garry & Isabelle followed by a night of dancing in a spacious ballroom setting.
-Features salsa, bachata, and timba music.
+A weekly, all-ages salsa social at Allegro Ballroom in Richmond.
+Starts with salsa and bachata dance lessons taught by Jeffery Michael & Marina followed by a night of social dancing in a spacious ballroom setting.

 Details: